rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

  </VirtualHost>
 ```

-If you configure the Apache server with the basic directives seen above, you will only be able to publish one site.
-Indeed, you can not publish multiple sites with the default settings: same IP address, same TCP port and no hostname or unique hostname.
+If you configure the Apache server with the basic directives seen above, you can only publish one site.
+Indeed, you can not publish multiple sites with the default settings: the same IP address, the same TCP port, and no hostname or unique hostname.

-The use of virtual sites will enable us to publish several websites on the same Apache server.
-You are going to define blocks, each of which will describe a website.
+Virtual sites will enable us to publish several websites on the same Apache server.
+You will define blocks, each describing a website.
 In this way, each site will have its own configuration.

 For ease of understanding, a website is often associated with a single machine.
-Virtual sites or virtual hosts are so called because they dematerialize the link between machine and website.
+Virtual sites or hosts are so-called because they dematerialize the link between machines and websites.

 Example 1: